TommyZihao/Code-Story-Interview-/README.md

 MVP means most valuable professional

-MVP is technical expert and or community leader, as well as open source advocators.
+MVP is a technical expert and or community leader, as well as open-source advocators.

-Not only do they write blogs, make videos, but also they will give feedback of Microsoft Product.
+Not only do they write blogs, make videos, but also they will give feedback on Microsoft Product.

 There are several MVP sub-fields you can choose to apply.

 Including Cloud, Azure, AI, .NET, SharePoint, Skype, Office 365, Windows

-We also take part in important activity in community such as
+We also take part in the important activity in the community such as

 Microsoft Ignite Conference

 Microsoft Build Connect conference

-AI bootcamp
+AI Bootcamp

 MSA means Microsoft Student Ambassadors